cristianvasquez/asus-dialpad-driver/README.md

 ### Configuration file

-Attributes which do not depend on a specific Numpad keyboard can be changed according to the table below in the config `numberpad_dev` in the installed driver location `/usr/share/asus-numberpad-driver`.
+Attributes which do not depend on a specific Dialpad keyboard can be changed according to the table below in the config `dialpad_dev` in the installed driver location `/usr/share/asus-dialpad-driver`.
 See the example below showing the default attibutes:

 ```
 [main]